!!!!!! ENJOY VISITING OUR UPDATED WEBSITE !!!!!

 - promotion of IP teaching through IP professionals (i.e. patent attorneys, trade mark attorneys and technology transfer offices staff)

-The European Patent Academy of the European Patent Office (EPO) and the Academy of the European Union Intellectual Property Office (EUIPO) support the EIPTN Annual Conference since 2007
+The European Patent Academy of the European Patent Office (EPO) and the Academy of the European Union Intellectual Property Office (EUIPO) may freely participate and / or support the EIPTN Annual Conference

 DETAILED IN PRESENCE CONFERENCE PROGRAM